Swirrl/artsapi/README.md

 5. Install redis and run it.
 6. Use `bundle exec sidekiq` to bring up sidekiq for background processing.

+## Deployment

+Deploy using Docker.
+Setup a Redis, Mongo and Fuseki instance before linking them to this container.

 ## Services Required

 - Fuseki